 - Ermarth, M., 1978, Wilhelm Dilthey: The Critique of Historical Reason, Chicago: University of Chicago Press.

-- Lessing, H-U.,Makkreel, R.A. and Pozzo, R. (eds.), 2011, Recent Contributions to Dilthey’s Philosophy of the Human Sciences, Stuttgart-Bad Cannstatt: frommmann-holzboog.
+- Lessing, H-U., R.A.
+Makkreel, and R. Pozzo (eds.), 2011, Recent Contributions to Dilthey’s Philosophy of the Human Sciences, Stuttgart-Bad Cannstatt: Frommmann-Holzboog.

-- Makkreel, R.A., 1975, 1992, Dilthey: Philosopher of the Human Studies, Princeton, NJ: Princeton University Press; 2nd edition, with afterword, 1992.
+- Makkreel, R.A., 1975, Dilthey: Philosopher of the Human Studies, Princeton, NJ: Princeton University Press; 2nd edition, with afterword, 1992.

-- Makkreel, R.A. and Scanlon, J.D. (eds.), 1987, Dilthey and Phenomenology, Washington, DC: Center for Advanced Research in Phenomenology and University Press of America.
+- Makkreel, R.A. and J.D.
+Scanlon (eds.), 1987, Dilthey and Phenomenology, Washington, DC: Center for Advanced Research in Phenomenology and University Press of America.

 - Owensby, J., 1994, Dilthey and the Narrative of History, Ithaca, NY: Cornell University Press.